 So, is Binance safe and can Coinbase be trusted to protect its users' money?

 A lot of exchanges are criticized for having poor customer service.
-Unfortunately, Binance and Coinbase could both improve in this area too.
-Neither exchange has a live-chat support option on its home site.
-Both exchanges prefer to communicate with their customers by email.
-Although, both exchanges do offer “SupportBot” services for general inquiries.
+Unfortunately, Binance and Coinbase could both improve in this area, too.
+Neither exchange has a live chat support option on their home sites.
+Both exchanges prefer to communicate with their customers via email.
+That said, both exchanges do offer “SupportBot” services for general inquiries, too.

-Coinbase takes between 1-3 days to reply to customer emails and some users have complained that responses are unhelpful or too general.
-The exchange does have a detailed FAQs section on its “support” site which a lot of new traders will find useful.
-Coinbase also has a telephone helpline but it’s based in the United States so is difficult for international customers to access.
+Coinbase takes between 1-3 days to reply to customer emails, and some users have complained that responses are unhelpful or too general.
+The exchange does have a detailed FAQ section on its “support” site, which a lot of new traders will find useful.
+Coinbase also has a telephone helpline but it’s based in the United States, so is difficult for international customers to access.